-The examination fee (\$100) must be paid at the time of reservation by credit card, debit card, or voucher.
-Payment will not be accepted at the test center, nor will any single payment be accepted to cover more than one candidate.
+The examination fee (\$69) must be paid at the time of reservation by credit card, debit card, or voucher.
+Payment will not be accepted at the test center, nor will a single payment that covers more than one candidate be accepted.